sarahamer13/portfolio-prep/README.md

 ### Your professional pitch: You’ve done a recording, so just write down here how it goes.

 My name is Sarah and I have a background in the healthcare field and I served in the U.S.Army as a linguist.
 I have a passion for building things.
-While I enjoyed my previous job as a reimbursement counselor in the pharmaceutical industry, I wanted something more creative and fulfilling, therefore; I’m learning about software development.
+While I enjoyed my previous job as a reimbursement counselor in the pharmaceutical industry, I found my passion in building things, and that's why I'm now learning software development.

-The ability to build an app or software is phenomenal, and I love the versatility of these skills.
-I can create websites for small businesses like bakeries or build an educational game for kids or build a software for a company.
+The versatility and potential of software development are truly phenomenal, and I am thrilled to be able to use my skills to create websites for small businesses, educational games for children, and software for companies.
+One of my strongest skills is researching to find the best solution to a problem, which was a big part of my previous jobs.
+I plan to apply that same method to my software development projects.

-Researching to find the right answer was a big part of my previous two jobs, and I intend to apply the same method.I'm excited to use my skills to build amazing things.
+I am excited to bring my skills to the table and build amazing things.

 ### What excites you the most about tech?